rash-sh/rash/rash_book/src/install.md

 ## Build requirements

-The following tools are need:
+The following tools are needed:

 - docker
 - make
 - rustc